threenine/api-template/docs/docs/introduction/resource-based-api.md

 API's are generally used as an integration layer between systems therefore they should remain stable over long periods of time, whereas data models may change to accomodate new or changing data access requirements.

-*API's may have an impact on a Data Model, they should evovle completely separately*.
+*API's may have an impact on a Data Model, they should evolve completely separately*.

+> A key point to always remember is that a Resource does not need to be an entity or data model.
+>
+> **A Resource can be whatever you want it to be.**

-# Resources are not object or Domain Models
+# Resources are not Objects or Domain Models

 Objects support collaboration with a codebase, and are often used to map to data models into code for easier manipulation.
-Domain models are typically comprised of object used to represent the sepcific business domain, and used in a variety of ways to address the needs of the system often traversing different transactional contexts based on how they are applied.
+Domain models are typically comprised of object used to represent the specific business domain, and used in a variety of ways to address the needs of the system often traversing different transactional contexts based on how they are applied.

 Object and Domain models can suffer from the same issues as exposed data models:
 - Constant Code Changes